thomasloven/lovelace-card-loader/README.md

 # card-loader

+# DEPRECATED
+## This card was created to work around a very specific problem with very few custom lovelace cards until the developers could fix them.
+## There should be no reason to use it anymore.

 A fix for custom cards wrapping other custom cards not loading correctly.

 This card requires [card-tools](https://github.com/thomasloven/lovelace-card-tools) to be installed.